distil-labs/distil-labs-examples/README.md

 This repository contains practical examples demonstrating various use cases of the distil labs platform.
 Each example is contained in its own directory with complete code and documentation.

-### Text classification
+### Text classification training and deployment
-[This example](classification-tutorial) demonstrates how to fine-tune a small language model (SLM) for text classification using the distil labs platform.
+[This example](classification-tutorial) demonstrates how to fine-tune a small language model (SLM) for text classification and deploy it on your local machine.
 You can train a model that solves any of the four example tasks we provide or modify any of the examples to match your use-case.